Emily Hilliard

 Emily Hilliard is a folklorist, writer, and media producer based at Berea College in Berea, Kentucky.
 Hilliard worked previously as the Program Director for Folk and Traditional Arts at Mid Atlantic Arts and from 2015-2021, she served as the West Virginia State Folklorist and Founding Director of the West Virginia Folklife Program at the West Virginia Humanities Council.
 She holds an M.A. in folklore from the University of North Carolina, and a B.A. in English and French from the University of Michigan.
 Her book, Making Our Future: Visionary Folklore and Everyday Culture in Appalachia, was published by the University of North Carolina Press in November 2022, and was named a finalist for the 2022 nonfiction Weatherford Award for books “best illuminating the challenges, personalities, and unique qualities of the Appalachian South.”

-For over the past decade, Hilliard has worked with cultural heritage and traditional arts institutions including Mid Atlantic Arts, Smithsonian Folkways Recordings, the American Folklife Center (AFC) at the Library of Congress, the North Carolina Folklore Society, the National Council for the Traditional Arts, and Maryland Traditions.
+For over the past decade, Hilliard has worked with cultural heritage and traditional arts institutions including Mid Atlantic Arts, Smithsonian Folkways Recordings, the American Folklife Center (AFC) at the Library of Congress, the National Council for the Traditional Arts, and Maryland Traditions.
 She was a 2020-2021 American Folklife Center Archie Green Fellow for a project documenting the occupational folklife of rural mail carriers in Central Appalachia.
 In 2018, she was a recipient of the AFC’s Gerald E. and Corrine L. Parsons Fund Award and in 2016, received their Henry Reed Fund Award.
-She currently serves as the Film and Video Reviews Editor for the Journal of American Folklore, and as a board member of the West Virginia Mine Wars Museum.

-Her writing and media work have been published elsewhere by NPR, Oxford American, Southern Cultures, Lucky Peach, Ecotone Magazine, The Bitter Southerner, The Southern Foodways Alliance's James Beard award-winning quarterly Gravy, and the James Beard award-nominated Oxford Companion to Sugar and Sweets, among others.
-From 2005-2016, Hilliard wrote and published the pie blog Nothing in the House, a finalist in The Kitchn's 2014 Best Baking & Sweets Homie Awards.
+Her writing and media work have been published by NPR, Oxford American, Southern Cultures, Ecotone Magazine, The Bitter SouthernerGarden & Gun, Jacobin, and Dissent, among others.
+From 2005-2016, Hilliard wrote and published the pie blog Nothing in the House.

 Her research and writing interests include foodways, vernacular music, occupational folklife, radical feminism and domestic space, and the intersections between traditional, experimental, and radical culture.

-She is also a musician and a co-founder of the feminist record label SPINSTER.
+She is also a musician and co-founder and co-owner of the feminist record label SPINSTER.

 Get in touch | emilyhilliard@gmail.com